Why humidification of fresh produce?

 evaporate and withdraw evaporation energy from the surrounding air (adiabatic effect).

 Consequently the temperature of the surrounding air will drop.
-The products don’t become wet and don’t feel wet.
+The products don’t get wet and don’t feel wet.

 The humidifier contributes to the cooling process and uses very little energy.
 The humidifier reacts directly